jacksonbenete/chainmail-houserules/README.md

 On a Hit, the character roll 1d6 for damage, on 6 it will cause 2 damage (or remove two HD from the creature), else it will cause 1 damage.

 ```
-This might sound strange, as the damage being so low the battles would supposedly last long.
+This might sound strange, as the damage being so low the battles would last.

-The Creatures HP are equal to their HD, I usually give +1 HP on 1-in-6 to have some variation for each creature, just for fun, but most of the time HD = Hits to Kill.
+The Creatures HP are equal to their HD, I usually give +1 HP on 1-in-6
+to have some variation for each creature,
+but most of the time HD = Hits to Kill.

 What I'm trying to do is to "average everything".

-A creature would roll 1d6 for HP as well as characters would roll 1d6 for damage, instead we consider every d6 roll as a mean value of 3.5, thus, "dividing both sides by 3.5", is the same as having 1 point of HP per 1 point of Damage.
+A creature would roll 1d6 for HP as well as characters would roll 1d6 for damage,
+instead we consider every d6 roll as a mean value of 3.5,
+thus, "dividing both sides by 3.5",
+is the same as having 1 point of HP per 1 point of Damage.

-I think it's frustrating in a normal game that after the player already struggle a lot to finally hit, it rolls for only 1 point of damage.
+I think it's frustrating in a normal game that after the player already
+struggle a lot to finally hit, it rolls for only 1 point of damage.

-In the first levels in a traditional OD&D game, 1 point of damage can be enough to kill something, but normally it will not, the combat will take long to finish and the player might be frustrated if he is a Fighter rolling 1 or 2 of damage when he finally manage to hit.
+The first levels in a traditional OD&D game, 1 point of damage can be enough
+to kill something, but normally it will not,
+the combat will take long to finish and the player might be frustrated if he
+is a Fighter rolling 1 or 2 of damage when he finally manage to hit.

-I had a lot of fun with the traditional combat, years of fun, but also frustration and long combats, I think that we need a faster combat to feel it more like sword and sorcery.
+I had a lot of fun with the traditional combat, years of fun,
+but also frustration and long combats.
+I think that we need a faster combat to feel it more like sword and sorcery.

-As players still like to roll for damage, I've adopted the Chainmail "damage on a 6" but as an extra damage.
+As players still like to roll for damage, I've adopted the Chainmail
+"hit on a 6" but as an extra damage instead of a kill.

-The result is that mathematically a hit would already inflict half the maximum damage, and a roll of 6 in the "damage dice" would result in maximum damage as if rolling a normal damage.
+The result is that mathematically a hit would already inflict
+half the maximum damage, and a roll of 6 in the "damage dice"
+would result in maximum damage as if rolling a normal damage.

-We're having a good time with those fast combats, and it generates some cool adaptations for magic and creatures special attacks.
-A 3rd level Magic-User casting a Lightning Bolt spell would inflict 1 damage + 3d6, each 6 results increasing the damage in +1.
-The players are always feeling some nice tension about the numbers to be rolled, hunting those "extra 6's" in the results.
+We're having a good time with those fast combats, and it generates some cool
+adaptations for magic and creatures special attacks.
+A 3rd level Magic-User casting a Lightning Bolt spell would inflict 3d6 damage,
+each 6 results increasing the damage in +2, else +1.
+The players are always feeling some nice tension about the numbers to be rolled,
+hunting those "extra 6's" in the results.

-My players aren't kids, they're Engineers, Chemists and Lawyers, but I would assume that this is a great system to use with kids as well since they don't have to do much Math, they will only count how many dices are facing 6's up.
+My players aren't kids, they're Engineers, Chemists and Lawyers,
+but I would assume that this is a great system to use with kids as well.
+They don't have to do much Math, they will only count how many dices are
+facing 6's up.
 ```

 A hit on a natural 20 would already inflict maximum damage, no need to roll for a 6 on the damage dice.

 ```
-The players liked this when we were still using d20, but on 2d20 a "natural 20" have only a 1% chance so it's rare.
+The players liked this when we were still using d20, but on 2d20 a
+"natural 20" have only a 1% chance so it's rare.
 ```

 ## Weapons